 Guitarist and composer John 5 has worked with a varied range of artists.
-He has been a guitar player for some of the biggest headlining rock bands in the world, as well as playing sessions with Paul Stanley, Rod Stewart, Lynyrd Skynyrd and more.
+He has been a guitar player for some of the biggest headlining rock bands globally and playing sessions with Paul Stanley, Rod Stewart, Lynyrd Skynyrd, and more.
 John 5 hangs with Rob Zombie and Marilyn Manson; scored Zombie’s film The Lords of Salem.
-His metal-glam appearance of a crypt keeper facade for John 5 is real, the subculture he projects is truly him, he is creative both on and off the stage, but more importantly, he can shred!
+His metal-glam appearance of a crypt keeper facade for John 5 is real; the subculture he projects is genuinely him, he is creative both on and off the stage, but more importantly, he can shred!
 That fact has allowed him to work with everyone from David Lee Roth to Meat Loaf to Paul Stanley to RED SQUARE BLACK to Lynyrd Skynyrd.
-Enter his new album called, It’s Alive, joined by the Creatures, which are, Ian Ross on bass and Logan Nix on drums, the trio delivers an all instrumental album of sixteen tracks that come from the band’s studio album, Seasons of the Witch, with some cover tunes added to round out the set.
-The styles include: metal, hard rock, funk, blues, southern rock, country and even a little bit of swing.
-In the vein of Joe Satriani, Yngwie Malmsteen, and Steve Vai, John 5 & The Creatures prove that shred is not dead, it is evolving to have personality, a wide range of virtuosic skills and a high level of accessibility for guitar freaks and casual music fans alike.
+Enter his new album called, It’s Alive, joined by the Creatures, which are Ian Ross on bass and Logan Nix on drums.
+The trio delivers an all-instrumental album of sixteen tracks from the band’s studio album, Seasons of the Witch, with some cover tunes added to round out the set.
+The styles include metal, hard rock, funk, blues, southern rock, country, and even a little swing.
+In the vein of Joe Satriani, Yngwie Malmsteen, and Steve Vai, John 5 & The Creatures prove that shred is not dead; it is evolving to have personality, a wide range of virtuosic skills, and a high level of accessibility for guitar freaks and casual music fans alike.
 That’s the short of it!

 Guitars Tits and Monsters

 Flight of the Vulcan Kelly